 One of the world’s most expensive cities, Oslo is well known for the slimming effect it can have on tourists’ wallets.

-While you’re almost guaranteed to encounter pricey hotels, overpriced food and incredibly expensive beer (around $12 for a pint last time we checked), there are plenty of activities to fill your day which are absolutely free.
+While you’re almost guaranteed to encounter pricey hotels, overpriced food and incredibly expensive beer (up to $12 for a pint last time we checked), there are plenty of activities to fill your day which are absolutely free.

-The self-guided tour leads you through various rooms, each of which showcases unique art depicting Norway’s historic past and political struggles for a better future.
-Free guided tours are offered three times a day from June–August.
+You can wander freely through various rooms, each of which showcases unique art depicting Norway’s historic past and political struggles for a better future.
+In summer, free guided tours are offered throughout the day.

-4) Stop by the Architecture Museum.
+3) Stop by the Architecture Museum.
 Housed in the old headquarters of the Bank of Norway, this museum offers permanent exhibitions on the evolution of architecture over the past 200 years.
-Just like the National Gallery (see above), entry is free on Thursday.
+Entry is free on Thursdays.

 Is the Oslo Pass worth buying?